Stratocasterr/face_recognition/README.md

 # Face recognition with Python

-This program is a part of my Bachelor degree project

-## Recognize famous people faces on images
-In this part you can recognize famous people on given image.

 ## Recognize faces in real-time using webcam
 Here one may recognize any person, only by uploading their photos to the database.
 ### How to use it?